Manufacturing

-In this article, we’ll learn the ins and outs of creating a bill of materials, including every detail you should list on your BOM.
-Then, we’ll reveal some best practices that can help your business create a better BOM.
-Finally, we’ll discuss how inventory management software can help your business track all the raw materials, components, and parts needed to manufacture finished goods and easily craft bills of materials.
+In this article, we’ll learn the ins and outs of creating a bill of materials (BOM), including every detail you should list on your BOM.
+Then, we’ll reveal some best practices that can help your business create a better BOM and discuss how inventory management software can help your business track all the raw materials, components, and parts needed to manufacture finished goods and easily craft bills of materials.

 A BOM, or a “bill of materials,” is an itemized list of every single raw material, part, and component needed to manufacture a product.
 A BOM also lists how much of each item is required and even includes secondary requirements like manuals, guides, and packaging.